NikosNkl/visualize_freeflyer_data/README.md

 ///HOW TO USE///

-Place the data file in the same folder as Plot_XY.py, and make sure columns have no headers.
+Place the data file in the same folder as Plot_XY.py, make the necessary modifications to the script applying to your needs.
 Execute the code.